grodansparadis/vscp-doc-spec/vscp_over_binary.md

 # VSCP general binary protocol (VSCP-GPB)

-The VSCP binary protocol is designed to be used on different types of transports such as TCP, UDP, serial, etc. The protocol is designed to be simple and efficient for sending VSCP events and commands between devices.
+The VSCP binary protocol is designed to be used on different types of transports such as TCP, UDP, Multicast, serial, etc. The protocol is designed to be simple and efficient for sending VSCP events and commands between devices.

 Encryption is available, but optional.
 When used it can be AES-128, AES-192 or AES-256 in CBC mode.
 The encryption is applied to the entire frame except for the first byte which contains the frame type and encryption settings.
 The encryption key is a common key with length of 128/192/256 bits that is secret and shared between the devices.
 Encryption gives confidentiality but not integrity.
 The integrity is instead provided by the CRC which is calculated on the encrypted data.
 The encryption settings are defined in the first byte of the frame and indicate if encryption is used and if so which encryption method is used.
 Overhead for encryption is 16 bytes for all encryption types as AES has a fixed block size of 128 bits, regardless of key length.